-Nick Baggaley, one of our environmental scientists and very skilled pike angler, gives us his hints and tips on what bait to serve up to hungry pike.
+Nick Baggaley, one of our fisheries team and a very skilled pike angler, gives us his hints and tips on what bait to serve up to hungry pike.

 Any coarse bait can prove successful in catching pike.
 Gudgeon are small but are favoured by many predator anglers.
 The most commonly used bait is likely to be a roach or skimmer bream.
 This is probably due to their bright, shiny flanks and the fact they can be caught in most waters.

 As with deadbaits, livebaits can be fished in a variety of methods.
 Either under a float or ledgered on the bottom.
 Take a look at these standard live and deadbait rigs.

 Fishing with deadbaits for pike has been in use for centuries.
 It was known to be used as a method for catching pike as far back as 1496 when referenced in the first fishing book, reputedly authored by Dame Juliana Berners.
 At this time the baits would not have been left static on the bed but would have been worked back by twitching the bait or by putting a kink in the bait allowing it to be spun back to the angler in an enticing manner.

 Of course, these methods are still employed today, however the most common method of presenting a deadbait is static on or just off the bottom of the bed, although they can be suspended, drifted or trotted under a float.

 When it comes to using deadbaits there is plenty of choice.
 Any coarse fish bait will catch pike.
 Roach and skimmer bream are popular along with perch, and because of the cannibalistic nature of the fish, even small pike will catch.

 Please remember to check the fishery's rules regarding baits.
 To prevent disease entering their waters they may stipulate coarse fish baits cannot be used.